Welcome to today's edition of the Rush 24-7 podcast.

 But as you were saying, Dan.

-Number one is that you know, we we're not doing anything to blow open doors to to new resources uh of oil.
+Number one is that we're not doing anything to blow open doors to new resources of oil.

 So we're not drilling new sources.